 Principal induction, supervision of instruction and school based leadership

-James Kahrs is a clinical assistant professor who received his doctor of education degree from the University of Georgia.
+James Kahrs is a clinical associate professor who received his doctor of education degree from the University of Georgia.

 In addition to teaching and coaching leadership interns, Kahrs is the director of the Principals Center.
 His major areas of interest are: leadership in instructional supervision, the cohort model of instruction, leadership interns, principal induction and development.